chartjs/Chart.js/docs/developers/charts.md

 // It looks like a bug exists when the defaults don't exist Chart.defaults.derivedBubble = Chart.defaults.bubble;

-// Sets the default dataset config for 'derivedBubble' to be the same as the bubble dataset defaults.
-// It looks like a bug exists when the dataset defaults don't exist Chart.defaults.datasets.derivedBubble = Chart.defaults.datasets.bubble;

 // I think the recommend using Chart.controllers.bubble.extend({ extensions here });
 var custom = Chart.controllers.bubble.extend({
     draw: function(ease) {